yargalot/AccessSniff/README.md

 ## CLI
-You can use the CLI component by installing it globally with `npm install -g grunt-accessibility`
+You can use the CLI component by installing it globally with `npm install -g access-sniff`

 ### Options